 A claim would be refused in the following circumstances:

-Booster Assurance Limited is a licensed insurer issued by the Reserve Bank of New Zealand.
+Booster Assurance Limited is licensed by the Reserve Bank of New Zealand.
 Booster Assurance Limited is a wholly owned subsidiary of Booster Financial Services Limited.